sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **commit_bytea**: A 40-char revhash.
 Note that this commit may not be resolvable in the future.

-**resolution_id**: Unique identifier for the resolution of a lockfile in the given repository and the given commit.
-Correponds to `codeintel_lockfile_references.resolution_id`.
+**lockfile**: Relative path of a lockfile in the given repository and the given commit.

 # Table "public.configuration_policies_audit_logs"
 ```